sentrysoftware/metricshub/metricshub-doc/src/site/markdown/getting-started-linux.md

 ### Host Configuration

 The configuration file `/opt/metricshub/lib/config/metricshub.yaml` contains resource configuration examples for various protocols such as Http, Snmp, Ssh, Ipmi, Wbem, Wmi, WinRm.
-For example, you can configure your localhost using the Wmi protocol under `resources` as follows:
+For example, you can configure your localhost using the `osCommand` protocol under `resources` as follows:

 ```yaml
 resources: